 Related reading: 8 Negative Effects Of Divorce On Children

 The grieving process is of course there, it is not that easy.
-I tell most of my clients not to get involved in relationships just for the sake of it, or on a rebound.
+I tell most of my clients not to get involved in relationships just for the sake of it, or have a rebound relationship.
 For people with children, it depends.
 There are fathers who are just not that involved in their kids’ life.
 To kind of get even with the wife, they try to use their child.

 I know a particular couple who are stuck in this scenario.
 I’ve only met the wife though.
 The husband wants full custody of their child and will only allow her to meet the child under complete supervision.

 And then they are getting to have weekend visits so they have to stay in touch with their ex-spouses and try not to express their true feelings or anger towards them.
 So, the person who has no kids, he does not have to interact with his spouse anymore.

-There also might be a lack of coordination between them.
+There also might be a lack of coordination between the ex spouses.
 There was this one time when the wife wanted the child to stay with her because her friends were coming over, and the ex-husband was feeling uneasy having to explain all these to the in-laws that she wants the child to stay with her because her friends were coming over.

 This is the worst aftermath of a divorce.
 A child is tossed between parents.

 It depends.
 It depends on the person usually, but on an average the person who has been taken by surprise because the divorce has happened, finds it difficult to move on.
 When a wife asks for a divorce a man often goes into a state of shock because he never saw it coming.
 He never saw the warning signs of divorce.

 Yes, it is very much a real thing.
 Male and female depression after divorce is real.
 After all, it is a complete change in their lifestyle.
 (Because a large majority of Indian men still shy away or try to avoid topics like mental health altogether, usually it is the wife/female partner who comes in for therapy.)

 Does A Man Change Himself/Change His Ways After A Divorce?

 For people who are a little more extroverted, it is easier for them to cope.
 They have a lot of friends, family and a support system.
-For people who are introverted, they find it more difficult to cope with the divorce because often, we find that their wife was their only support system, so once she leaves, there comes a lot of loneliness.
+For people who are introverted, they find it more difficult to cope with the divorce, because often, we find that their wife was their only support system, so once she leaves, there comes a lot of loneliness.

 Divorce can be rather harsh for a man, the emotional trauma post divorce is sometimes the same or even worse compared to the woman, even though it is usually the woman who is depicted as the sole one struggling with their divorce proceedings as well as dealing with their children, if any.

 No doubt, men are often denied custody of their children, financially ripped apart with child support charges and have a hard time dealing with the grief of losing their family.

-Most of the times, men have someone else waiting for them post divorce, even when they are dealing with their divorce and actively not looking for anyone.
+Most of the time, men have someone else waiting for them post divorce, even when they are dealing with their divorce and actively not looking for anyone.
 For most men going through a divorce, there is hope always, to find new love again.